-Vestergaard is an international company dedicated to improving the health of vulnerable people, most of whom live in developing countries.
+Vestergaard is a family owned global health company dedicated to improving the health of vulnerable people, most of whom live in developing countries.
 Our game-changing solutions contribute to a healthier, more sustainable planet by fighting malaria, HIV/AIDS, diarrheal diseases and neglected tropical diseases.
-Additional company initiatives are focused on mitigating climate change and enhancing food security.
+Additional company initiatives are focused on enhancing food security.

 Vestergaard is the largest producer of long-lasting insecticidal bed nets.
 Our PermaNet® bed nets have played a significant role in last decade’s highly successful fight against malaria.
 More than one billion people have benefited from PermaNet® bed nets, which have contributed to the reduction in deaths from malaria by more than one third.